plusreed/foxpy/README.md

 # foxpy
-Fox is a Discord bot written in Python
+Fox is a Discord bot written in Python with the intent of making a user-friendly, easy to maintain bot.